pixlcrashr/stwhh-mensa/README.md

 A small and simple program to crawl the daily menu data from https://www.stwhh.de/speiseplan.

-The goal is to provide good data over time and an API/website to retrieve current and past data over longer periods of time.
+The goal is to provide STWHH food data over time and an API/website to retrieve current and past data over longer periods of time.
 Comparing prices over time is especially one topic of high interest.

 ## Getting started